istio/istio.io/_faq/which-companies-contribute.md

 ---
 {% include home.html %}

-Istio is actively contributed to by dozens of engineers from Google, Ibm, Redhat and others
+Istio is actively contributed to by dozens of engineers from Google, Ibm, Redhat and others.
+It also includes Lyft's Envoy.